darktasevski/CompSci/ReactNative.md

 The first thing we want to think about when understanding the layout of a screen is the dimensions of each component.
 A component must have both a non-zero width and height in order to render anything on the screen.
 If the width is 0, then nothing will render on the screen, no matter how large the height is.
 We're usually using `flex: 1` if we want for View to take up whole screen.

+In React Native, we specify dimensions in terms of logical pixels rather than physical pixels.
+There may be multiple physical pixels per logical pixels in a device with a high pixel density, e.g. retina display.
+When we make calculations that can result in non-integer dimensions, we should use PixelRatio to help us align to the nearest physical pixel - otherwise, there may be visual inconsistencies (e.g. some elements or margins appear larger than others).

 ### Yoga

 React Native uses the Yoga layout engine (also from Facebook).
 This is a cross-platform implementation of the flexbox algorithm.
 It matches the algorithm used by web browsers pretty closely, but with two important differences: